TwoFactorAuth/ruby/README.md

     127.0.0.1 dev.myapp.com
     ```

+5. Test starting your server with `bundle exec rails server`.
+TwoFactorAuth
+    has a lot of assertions for subtle U2F requirements around domains names,
+    so it may stop the Rails server from starting and tell you to make a URL
+    HTTPS, etc.

-5. When you want to require registration or authentication in your
+6. When you want to require registration or authentication in your
     controllers, call the filter:

     ```